More Awesome and Rare Vinny Raffa Dead Endustries Images from a 1994 Booklet

-Eddie Trunk’s 40th Anniversary Jam was Amazing #ET40
+Eddie Trunk’s 40th Anniversary Jam at the Hard Rock Las Vegas was Amazing #ET40

 Last night, the House of Blues in Mandalay Bay Las Vegas hosted maybe the best music event I’ve ever seen.
 Mike Portnoy managed to top Eddie’s 30th Anniversary.